wistia/wistia-open-docs/_posts/pardot.md

 title: Using the Wistia / Pardot Connector
 layout: post
 description: A guide to using the powerful Wistia / Pardot connector.
+post_intro: Use <a href="http://pardot.com">Pardot</a>?
+Use Wistia?
+Want to meld them together to execute a video-driven marketing automation strategy the likes of which this world has never seen?
+You're in the right place, friend.
 footer: 'for_intermediates'
 category: integrations
 ---

+## Get Set Up

+First things first, let's connect the puzzle pieces.

+What you'll need:

+- A Pardot account
+- A Wistia account on the Enterprise plan ('cause you're a rather enterprising individual)
+- a video embedded on your website

+In Wistia, go to the Integrations sections of your account settings.
+Enter the credentials you use to login to Pardot, along with your Pardot API key.
+Save to complete the integration.

+Read on for details about what you can do with your newfound powers.

+## Track video-related events from your website in Pardot

+If you have a video embedded in your website, you can see in Pardot...

+Just be sure that you have Pardot's tracking code on the page, and that your Wistia embed code has the `wistia_embed` class (as it should by default).

+## Collect contact information with Turnstile

+With just a Wistia account, you've always been able to generate new leads and identify existing viewers... but now that you have the Wistia+Pardot integration set up, your life just got way easier.

+Now when a person enters their email address (or _name_ and email address) into Turnstile, that information will automatically go into Pardot.
+Cool.

+## Add Video to your email campaigns

+Get some free & fancy email design templates

+## Automagically send the right emails to the right people

+## Configure the Wistia Pardot Connector

 [Pardot](http://pardot.com) is a very powerful marketing automation system.
 We worked with them to develop a Wistia/Pardot connector, so that Wistia data can